azouhr/pgtwin/QUICKSTART.md

 ## Next Steps

+1. **Automatic Standby Initialization**: See FEATURE_AUTO_INITIALIZATION.md for details on auto-init feature
-1. **Administration Commands**: See CHEATSHEET.md for complete command reference
+2. **Administration Commands**: See CHEATSHEET.md for complete command reference
-2. **Architecture Details**: See README.md for design decisions and features
+3. **Architecture Details**: See README.md for design decisions and features

 ---